-Jack Havlis started Keystone Metal Products in Chicago in the 1930’s fabricating bird cages, candle sconces and other wire and metal items.
-The company ceased operation during World War II due to material shortages.
-After the war Keystone resumed operations in Hebron, Illinois, 60 miles northwest of Chicago, and just south of Lake Geneva, Wisconsin.
-By the early 1970’s, the Company’s business was almost exclusively displays, and the name was changed to Keystone Display.
+Jack Havlis started Keystone Metal Products in Chicago in the 1930’s.
+The Company fabricated bird cages, candle sconces, and other wire and metal items until it had to pause operations during World War II due to material shortages.
+After the war, Keystone resumed operations in Hebron, Illinois, 60 miles northwest of Chicago and just south of Lake Geneva, Wisconsin.
+By the early 1970’s, the Company’s business was almost exclusively producing custom displays, and the name was changed to Keystone Display.